WallStreetMojo

 Step 4: Analyse the result.

-Multiple R: Here, the correlation coefficient is 0.877, which is near to 1, which means the Linear relationship is positive.
+Multiple R: Here, the correlation coefficient is 0.877, near 1, which means the Linear relationship is positive.

 P-Value: Here, P-value is 1.86881E-07, which is very less than .1, Which means IQ has significant predictive values.